SavirMadan13/lead-dbs-programmer/ARCHITECTURE.md

 ## Contributing

 We welcome contributions.
-Please see our contributing guidelines and submit PRs for improvements.
+Please consult our contributing guidelines and submit pull requests for improvements.

 ## License

-See LICENSE file for license details.
+See LICENSE file for details.

 ## Contact

 For questions or support, open a GitHub issue.